alexdevero/alex-devero-blog/__drafts__/draft--custom-react-hooks.md

   // Create state for window size data: const [windowSize, setWindowSize] = useState(getWindowSize())
+  // It also uses the getWindowSize() to set the initial state.

   // Create handler function for resize event: function handleResize() {